devkthines/devkthines/README.md

 ---

-## 👨‍💻 About Me : <I am a passionate JR. Web Developer with a love to learn & refine my craft./>
+## 👨‍💻 About Me : <I am a passionate JR. Web Developer with a love for learning./>

 ## 🌱 Growth: <Currently in a Software Engineering Bootcamp Through Columbia University./>